 So many Spanish podcasts, so little time!

-With so many good Spanish podcasts, it can be a bit overwhelming to choose the right one for you.
+With so many good Spanish podcasts, choosing the right one can be a bit overwhelming.

-We’ve provided an overview of seven great ones, and provided some in-depth descriptions so that you can review and pick ones that suit your needs and tastes.
+We’ve made a selection of 15 great podcasts and provided some in-depth descriptions so you can choose the one that suits your needs and taste.

 Why Listen to Spanish Podcasts?

-In case you’ve been living under a rock, podcasts are awesome.
+In case you’ve been living under a rock and haven’t heard the news, podcasts are awesome.

-One of the most effective ways of doing all this is with Spanish podcasts.
-They can really help you to hone your listening and speaking skills.
-What’s more, they put the fun back into learning because you can listen to audio anywhere.
-You can sit at your desk and listen to them online or you can download them to your smartphone.
-That way you can listen any place any time.
-Perhaps when you’re walking the dog, jogging round the neighbourhood or standing in the shower – assuming your digital device is waterproof!
+One of the most effective ways of doing this is with the help of Spanish podcasts, since they can really help you hone your listening and speaking skills.
+What’s more, they put the fun back into your learning sessions, because you can listen to them anywhere!

 The Main Benefits of Spanish Podcasts

 The main benefits of listening to Spanish podcasts are:

 - You can learn at your own speed.
 Literally!
 Most of the time, you’ll be able to choose the speed of the audio.